List of Wainwrights

-Following the same route, on 26 August 2021, a team of 27 members of Durham Fell Runners, began what is thought to be the first attempt at a continuous relay of the 214 Wainwright Fells.
-Running through the night and day, the team completed the round in a time of 4 days, 6 hours and 50 minutes.

 Wainwrights by height

 This list is from the Database of British and Irish Hills ("DoBIH") in October 2018, and are peaks the DoBIH marks as being Wainwrights ("W").
 DoBIH also updates the measurements as surveys are recorded, so these tables should not be amended unless the entire DoBIH data is re-downloaded; these measurements may differ slightly from the "By Book" section, which are from older sources.

 Wainwright Outlying Fells by height

 This list is from the Database of British and Irish Hills ("DoBIH") in October 2018, and are peaks the DoBIH marks as being Wainwright Outlying Fells ("WO").
 DoBIH also updates the measurements as surveys are recorded, so these tables should not be amended unless the entire DoBIH data is re-downloaded; these measurements may differ slightly from the "By Book" section, which are from older sources.
+It was noted in 2023 that the list had been created erroneously, giving incorrect prominence figures for non-Birkett fells.
+This was corrected in April 2024, and a few updates to heights added from DoBIH.